 Pakistan Parliament passes resolution demanding public hanging of child sexual abusers

-Pakistan parliament on Friday passed a resolution demanding public hanging of those convicted of sexually abusing and murdering children.
-The resolution, which referred to the brutal killing of an 8-year-old girl after abuse in Nowshera area of Khyber-Pakhtunkhwa province in 2018, was passed with majority votes as it was supported by all lawmakers except those belonging to Pakistan Peoples Party (PPP) of former premier Benazir Bhutto.
+Pakistan's Parliament on Friday passed a resolution demanding public hanging of those convicted of sexually abusing and murdering children amid increasing incidents of crime against them.
+The resolution, which referred to the brutal killing and sexual assault of an eight-year-old girl in Nowshera area of Khyber-Pakhtunkhwa province in 2018, was passed with majority votes as it was supported by all lawmakers except those belonging to Pakistan Peoples Party (PPP) of former premier Benazir Bhutto.

-"Strongly condemn this resolution this is just another grave act in line with brutal civilization practices, societies act in a balanced way barbarianism is not answered to crimes...... this is another expression of extremism," Minister for Science Fawad Chaudhry tweeted in reaction.
+“Strongly condemn this resolution this is just another grave act in line with brutal civilisation practices, societies act in a balanced way barberiaism is not answer to crimes...... this is another expression of extremism,” Minister for Science Fawad Chaudhry tweeted in reaction.
 Human Rights Minister Shireen Mazari also expressed anger.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)